COP29: 1,700 fossil fuel lobbyists swarm venue; India opts for subdued presence

 Lobbyists were outnumbered only by delegations sent by host Azerbaijan, Brazil and Turkey

 After an eventful first three days, there has been silence at COP29.
 This is how these meets are supposed to be, said one COP veteran from India.
-After witnessing the pomp and splendour of the past two COPs, many have forgotten that this is, at the crux of it, a ministerial conference, the veteran went on to say, and negotiations are meant to be long and tedious.
+After witnessing the pomp and splendour of the past two COPs, many have forgotten that this is, at the crux of it, an international climate conference, the veteran went on to say, and negotiations are meant to be long and tedious.
 Hopefully slow and steady will win the race.

 But not if fossil fuel companies have their way.
 There are apparently 1,773 of them, according to a new analysis from the Kick Big Polluters Out (KBPO) coalition.
 They were outnumbered only by delegations sent by host Azerbaijan (2,229), COP30 host Brazil (1,914), and Turkey (1,862).
 This number is a lot smaller compared to last year when 2,456 lobbyists attended COP28, but Baku is also a much smaller event in terms of venue size and attendees.
 Most of the lobbyists were from Azerbaijan (258), followed by Turkey (96), Russia (81) and Brazil (76).
 There were no representatives this year from India, which is a huge change from last year when companies like the Adani Group, Tata Steel Ltd, JSW Steel Ltd, ArcelorMittal Nippon Steel India Ltd, Mahindra and Apollo were present.